martinpihrt/OSPy-plugins/plugins/shelly_cloud_integrator/README.md

 The device overview can be displayed as a compact list or responsive cards.
 The selected view is saved in the plug-in settings and does not alter measurements, cached data or integrations that identify devices by Shelly ID.

+The add and edit form, compact list and responsive cards show a local preview image for every supported device type.
+Selecting a different device type or generation updates the editor preview immediately, and selecting an image opens the matching official Shelly Knowledge Base page in a new tab.
+Preview files are stored locally with the plug-in, so the settings page does not depend on loading images from an external server.

 * Server uri:
   The server URL where all the devices and client accounts are located.
 This can be obtained from Shelly > User Settings > Cloud Authorization Key.